aymeric75/aymeric75/README.md

 - 👋 Hi, I’m @aymeric75
 - 👀 I’m interested in neuro symbolic AI applied to planning
 - 🌱 I’m currently learning how to find invariants in weird pddls
-- 💞️ I’m looking to collaborate on Kaggle Challenge, invariant finders
+- 💞️ I’m looking to collaborate on Kaggle challenges, invariant finders
 - 📫 How to reach me : github

 <!---